The best Micro Four Thirds lenses

 1. Panasonic Leica DG Vario-Elmarit 8-18mm f/2.8-4 ASPH

-This is in my opinion the best ultra-wide-angle lens for Micro 4/3 sensor.
-The focal length for me is ideal for photographing landscape or architecture.
-This is the reason why I bought a 16-35mm on my 6D (equivalent 8-18mm in MFT).
-The optical and construction quality is excellent (tropicalized) and the sharpness is very good.
+In my opinion, this is the best ultra-wide-angle lens for Micro 4/3.
+The focal range is ideal to me for photographing landscape or architecture.
+That is why I bought a 16-35mm on my 6D (equivalent 8-18mm in MFT).
+Optical and build quality is excellent (weather-sealed) and the sharpness is very good.

-Of course, the aperture is slippery at f/4 (at 18mm), but this won’t be a problem for landscape photographers who often shoot with a smaller aperture.
-Big plus also, the lens allows to screw 67mm filters, which is not the case for 7-14mm (for both brands).
-For me, the only reason not to consider it would be for pictures in low light or astro conditions where having a larger maximum aperture will be useful.
+Of course, the aperture is variable at f/4 (at 18mm), but this won’t be a problem for landscape photographers who often shoot with a smaller aperture.
+Another big plus: the lens accepts 67mm filters, which is not the case for 7-14mm (for both brands).
+For me, the only reason not to consider it would be for low-light photography or astrophotography where having a larger maximum aperture will be useful.
 For me, this is the perfect lens, but of course at a relatively high price.

 2 - Olympus M.Zuiko Digital ED 7-14mm f/2.8 PRO

 This ultra-wide-angle lens has a well-established reputation.
-The Olympus PRO range of lenses implies a very high quality of construction (tropicalized lens).
-This 7-14mm has a fixed aperture at f/2.8 which will delight all those who need to work in lower light conditions.
+The Olympus PRO range of lenses means very high build quality (weather-sealed lens).
+This 7-14mm has a constant f/2.8 aperture which will appeal to anyone who need to work in lower light conditions.

-The quality of the optics and its sharpness are known to be excellent.
-Considered as a bright lens, it is nevertheless heavier than its competitors (534g).
-Another important point to note is that you cannot place standard screw-in filters and you will have to look for an expensive filter holder system to simply use for example a polarizing filter or an ND.
+Optical quality and sharpness are known to be excellent.
+As a bright lens, it is nevertheless heavier than its competitors (534g).
+Another important point to note is that you cannot use standard screw-in filters and you will have to look for an expensive filter-holder system just to use, for example, a polarizing filter or an ND.
 The lens is still quite expensive but remains a solid reference for the brand.

 3 - Panasonic Lumix G Vario 7-14mm f/4 ASPH

-This 7-14mm from Panasonic is also a great alternative to consider if you don’t necessarily need an ultra-wide-angle lens that opens at f/2.8.
+This Panasonic 7-14mm is also a great alternative to consider if you don’t necessarily need an ultra-wide-angle lens that opens to f/2.8.
 A great compromise in my opinion between the 8-18mm f/2.8-4 from Panasonic and the 7-14mm f/2.8 from Olympus.

 Unfortunately, you won’t be able to use filters easily either because of its curved front lens and its integrated lens hood, which is a shame.
-However, the quality of the lens is reputed to be excellent and for a landscape photographer, it is also a very nice alternative to consider!
-The aperture at only f/4 keeps the selling price down to a fairly low price.
+However, the quality of the lens is reputed to be excellent and for a landscape photographer, it is also a very nice alternative!
+The f/4 aperture keeps the price fairly low.

 4 - Olympus M.Zuiko Digital ED 9-18mm f/4-5.6

-This Olympus wide angle lens remains for me the ideal lens for anyone wishing to start with a very short focal length without ruining themselves.
-The focal range is interesting but the lens has a sliding aperture that will of course limit you in certain situations.
+This Olympus wide-angle lens remains for me the ideal lens for anyone who wants to start with a very short focal length without spending too much.
+The focal range is interesting but the lens has a variable aperture that will of course limit you in certain situations.

-The lens is considered as “entry-level” at Olympus and does not have a quality of construction as good as the 3 optics mentioned above (plastic and non-tropical construction).
-The sharpness is also quite below the three lenses mentioned above.
-On the other hand, the lens has a very light weight (155g) and allows the use of standard 52mm screw-in filters.
-To be considered for beginners and to get your hands on wide-angle lenses if you have a limited budget (the cheapest of the four).
+The lens is considered “entry-level” at Olympus and does not have build quality as good as the 3 optics mentioned above (plastic and non-tropical construction).
+The sharpness is also well below the three lenses mentioned above.
+On the other hand, the lens is very light (155g) and allows the use of standard 52mm screw-in filters.
+Worth considering for beginners and to get started with wide-angle photography if you have a limited budget (the cheapest of the four).

 Wide-angle zoom alternatives for MFT

 In the family of wide-angle zooms, I will only mention one (very nice) alternative, the Panasonic LEICA 10-25mm f/1.7 DG VARIO-SUMMILUX.
-The brand struck hard by recently releasing this ultra bright wide-angle lens in an unusual focal range (20-50mm equivalent).
-This lens can be used in all situations, and will be particularly appreciated for low light shooting, especially at night and astrophotography.
-It is the brightest MFT zoom on the market today and the quality of its sharpness is reputed to be excellent, as good or even better than fixed focal lengths.
-Its large f/1.7 aperture makes it a zoom heavier than average (700g), but allows for a very soft bokeh as soon as you get close to the subject.
-You can however place standard screw filters (77mm) which is really a big plus in my opinion.
-The price however remains high.
+Panasonic made a strong statement by recently releasing this ultra-bright wide-angle lens in an unusual focal range (20-50mm equivalent).
+This lens can be used in all situations, and will be particularly appreciated for low-light shooting, especially at night and astrophotography.
+It is the brightest MFT zoom on the market today and its sharpness is reputed to be excellent, as good or even better than prime lenses.
+Its large f/1.7 aperture makes it heavier than the average zoom (700g), but allows for very soft bokeh as soon as you get close to the subject.
+You can however use standard screw-in filters (77mm) which is really a big plus in my opinion.
+The price, however, remains high.

 |